shawnngtq/machine-learning/README.md

 ### Linear model:
 1. Simple linear: 1 predictor (with approximately linear relationship) to model the response
 2. Multi-linear: Higher **predictive power** and **accuracy** = Lower RMSE and higher R-squared
+3. Ridge Regression is a technique for analyzing multiple regression data that suffer from multicollinearity.
+    - It reduces the standard errors.
+    - It adds penalty equivalent to square of the magnitude of coefficients

 ### Techniques for non-parametric regression
 1. KNN
 2. Kernel Regression
 3. Regression Trees

 ## Clustering: Grouping objects in clusters